MClin Res Clinical Research / Overview

 HEE/NIHR studentships for Non-Medical/Dental Healthcare Professionals

 Ten HEE/NIHR studentships are available per annum.
-Applications are now open for the 2017 intake in the new year.
 See the funded studentships page for more information.
 You will need to download and complete our application form (Word, 69KB) to apply.
-The closing date for applications is 12pm on 31 March 2017 .
+The closing date for applications for 2018 is yet to be confirmed.

 CLAHRC Greater Manchester Nurse studentships

-Further studentships for Nurses, funded by Collaboration for Leadership in Applied Health and Care (CLAHRC) Greater Manchester, are likely to become available in 2017.
+Details of further studentships for nurses funded by Collaboration for Leadership in Applied Health and Care (CLAHRC) Greater Manchester are yet to be confirmed.